vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/05_INSCRIPTIONAL_RECORDS_ABOUT_CALENDAR.md

 i athamo 8 itra khanasa.

 Era or eras of unknown origin began to be mentioned in certain inscriptions found in the North Western Punjab and the Kabul valley about the first century B.C.
-Some of them mention kings belonging to the śaka tribes who ruled Ariana (west and southern Afghanistan comprising the Herat regions-Area), the Kandahar regions (Arachosia), and Gandhara (N.W.
+Some of them mention kings belonging to the śaka tribes who ruled Ariana (west and southern Afghanistan comprising the Herat regions-Area), the Kandahar regions (Arachosia), and Gāndhāra (N.W.
 Punjab) between the second century B.C. and the first

 230